Letters:

 OPINION: How do we tackle online child sexual abuse while still giving young people access to the internet?
 It's a thorny problem, but some thought is starting to sort fact from the emotion that has accompanied this debate. [ Read full article ... ]

-Letter to CEO, BSA re Handling of Complaints from our Members
+BSA Handling of Complaints from our Members - Letter to BSA - 24 October 2010

 By Media Matters President, John Terris